oderwat/vscode-indent-rainbow/README.md

 ---

-This extension colorizes the indentation in front of your text alternating four different colors on each step.
-Some may find it helpful in writing code for Nim or Python.
+This extension colorizes the indentation in front of your text, alternating four different colors on each step.
+Some may find it helpful in writing code for Python, Nim, Yaml, and probably even filetypes that are not indentation dependent.

 Note: This will also work with vscode-web (github.dev) since version 8.0.0.